josevnz/tutorials/PythonDebugger/README.md

-# PythonDebugger Sample Article: How to use the Python debugger
+# How to use the Python debugger

 Even if you write small Python programs, you will find out soon enough than tricks like this are not enough to debug a program: